SpeeritX/drone-simulator/README.md

 ### What is this repository for? ###

-* This repository is a simple drone simulation project A drone with an AI module, that is responsible for the right angle of the drone.
+* This repository is a simple drone simulation project.
+A drone with an AI module, that is responsible for the right angle of the drone.
 A user can control the drone's target angle, which lets the user to control the flight direction.
 It is possible to choose an AI module: Fuzzy logic, Nerual network, PID Controller, No AI

 * Created by